win4er/messenger/README.md

 # What you are going to create?

-Well, it would be cool if i was able to create the whole messanger, lets see what it will be.
+Well, it would be cool if i was able to create the whole messenger, lets see what it will be.

 But i think, i can make a program, that will contain the whole level 1